Public Safety Power Shutoffs

 YOU’LL GET ONGOING UPDATES

 Together with city officials, AMP will provide ongoing updates through all available communication channels.

 After an extreme weather event is over, PG&E and AMP will inspect the lines in affected areas before power is safely restored.

-Power outages could last multiple days depending on the severity of the weather and other factors.
 It is important that you and your family have an emergency plan in place.